Fifth ART bus crash reported since full service began

 The people driving directly behind that car said they are not surprised that drivers are still having trouble sharing the road with buses.

-“Me and my husband were talking about it right before it occurred and said that we thought it would be funny, but not really funny, if it happened,” Albuquerque resident Autumn Amador said.
-“We have seen the crashes on the news, but we live on the west side so we don’t really come down here.
-Then, it happened right in front of us.”
+“Me and my husband were talking about it right before it occurred so we were like that would be funny, but not really funny since we heard about all of the accidents lately,” said Albuquerque resident Autumn Amador.
+“Since we live on the west side we don’t really come down here and then, it happened right in front of us.”

 Then on Friday, a car crashed into a bus after trying to pass another vehicle using the ART lane at Central and Princeton.